xingyzt/notes/intro-to-modern-astrophysics.md

 * Zeeman splitting indicates strong magnetic fields, which inhibit convective motion below and create dark spots
-* Umbra: darkest portion with vertical field lines; diameter ≲ 30,000 km
+* Umbra: darkest portion with vertical field lines; diameter \lesssim 30,000 km
 * Penumbra: border with filament-like structure with field lines becoming horizontal
 * Generally located in groups, with one dominant sunspot leading several in the direction of rotation